-Generally I work in the field of low dimensional topology.
-I am interested in knot theory, braid groups, and other visual/combinatorial objects.
-I like to study maps between things, so I am naturally drawn to combinatorial representation theory, finite type invariants, planar algebras, and quantum computing.
+Generally I work in the intersection of algebra and topology.
+I am motivated by questions arising from knot theory, but I prefer to give algebraic answers to the questions.
+I like to study maps between things, so I am naturally drawn to representation theory (mostly of the braid groups), finite type invariants, planar algebras, and quantum computing.

 Here is my CV.